United States Department of State

 Applicants must demonstrate a strong command of the English language to include grammar, spelling and punctuation.

 Applicants must have a demonstrated proficiency in commonly used Microsoft Office programs (such as Outlook, Word, Excel and Power Point).
 A Microsoft Office Specialist certification in Word 2010 is mandatory and must be received within 30 days after passing the oral assessment for a candidacy to continue.

 The following knowledge, skills and abilities, and other requirements, have been identified as important to successful job performance as an Office Management Specialist based on extensive job analysis research.
 Not all of these attributes need to be met by a candidate; the attributes will be used as a set to evaluate candidates.

-Knowledge - administrative and clerical procedures and systems such as word processing, managing files/records/databases, transcription, designing forms, and other office procedures and terminology; office computer programs such as Outlook, Word, Excel, and PowerPoint, and possibly Access or SharePoint; structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar; and office equipment such as copiers, faxes, scanners, telephones, basic computer hardware, etc. Basic knowledge of the U.S. Government including its structure and responsibilities is useful but not required.
+Knowledge - administrative and clerical procedures and systems such as word processing, managing files/records/databases, transcription, designing forms, and other office procedures and terminology; office computer programs such as Outlook, Word, Excel, and PowerPoint, and SharePoint; structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar; and office equipment such as copiers, faxes, scanners, telephones, including Blackberry usage, basic computer hardware, as well as familiarity with social media platforms, etc. Basic knowledge of the U.S. Government including its structure and responsibilities is useful but not required.

 Skills and Abilities - organizational, time management, problem solving, decision making, human relations, reading comprehension, service orientation, active listening, instructing, writing, persuasion, speaking, coordination, critical thinking, social perceptiveness, active learning, adaptability, professional standards, and cross-cultural.